Lean Project Management and Lean Methodology

 Benefits of Lean Project Management and Lean Methodology

-Lean manufacturing uses less resources compared with traditional production or mass production.
-Human efford, floor space, duration is decreased based on the effective use of lean principles.
-Below are some benefits of the lean project management.
+Lean manufacturing uses fewer resources compared with traditional production or mass production.
+Human effort, floor space, duration is decreased based on the effective use of lean principles.
+Below are some benefits of lean project management methodology.

 - Develops a culture of empowerment

 - Standardizes tasks and improves efficiency and project performance

 - Helps to complete the project on time and budget with meeting customer requirements.